GEORGE A. KRAUSE

 George A. Krause is Alumni Foundation Distinguished Professor of Public Administration in the Department of Public Administration and Policy at the University of Georgia.
 He earned a B.A. degree in Economics from the University of Pittsburgh in April 1988.
 He also earned an M.A. degree in Economics (1990), M.A. degree in Political Science (1993), and a Ph.D. degree in Political Science (1994) from West Virginia University.
 From 1994-2005, he served as an Assistant Professor and Associate Professor of Political Science at the University of South Carolina, and from 2005-2017 served as Professor of Political Science at the University of Pittsburgh.

 As a political scientist, Krause’s core research interests center on governance, accountability, and representation in the United States.
 These interests span a diverse and eclectic set of fields and subfields, including Public Administration, Organizational Theory, Executive Politics, Political Economics, Legislative Politics, and Subnational Politics & Policymaking.
-His current research activities investigate both the selection and the role of bureaucratic leadership in U.S. federal government agencies; the exercise of executive authority; the implications of shared power arrangements for democratic governance and policymaking within the administrative state; and the institutional and organizational aspects of fiscal policymaking in the realm of democratic politics.
+His current research activities investigate both the selection and the role of bureaucratic leadership in U.S. federal government agencies; the exercise of executive authority; administrative performance; the implications of shared power arrangements for democratic governance and policymaking within the administrative state; and the institutional and organizational aspects of fiscal policymaking in the realm of democratic politics.

 Krause is the author of two books (Two-Way Street: Institutional Dynamics of the Modern Administrative State.
 1999.
 University of Pittsburgh Press; The Diversity Paradox: Political Parties, Legislatures, and the Organizational Foundations of Representation in America.
 2012.
 Oxford University Press, with Kristin Kanthak), and co-editor of one volume of essays (Politics, Policy, and Organizations: Frontiers in the Scientific Study of Bureaucracy.
 2003.
 University of Michigan Press, with Kenneth J. Meier).
 In addition, his published research has appeared in American Political Science Review, American Journal of Political Science, Journal of Politics, British Journal of Political Science, Political Science Research and Methods, Political Analysis, Journal of Policy Analysis and Management, Journal of Public Administration Research and Theory, Public Administration Review, Journal of Law, Economics, and Organization, Governance, Economics & Politics, Journal of Public Policy, Presidential Studies Quarterly, Public Opinion Quarterly, Rationality & Society, The Oxford Handbook of American Bureaucracy, The Oxford Handbook of State and Local Government, as well as in several other academic journals and edited volumes.